Sciences Po, Paris, History

 The hired professor will teach in French and/or English across all levels at Sciences Po, including undergraduate courses (in Paris and at the regional campuses, especially Menton), masters and doctoral courses, and masters courses at other schools, such as PSIA (Paris School of International Affairs).
 Candidates’ ability to teach courses in fields and subjects beyond the confines of their research interests, and their knowledge of the international debates shaping historiography will be especially appreciated.
 Annual teaching duties are 128 master class-equivalent (CM) hours that include 72 hours of courses per year and complementary pedagogical services (56 CM hours).

 Professors who are working at an institution of higher education outside of France and are not certified by the Conseil national des universités (CNU) need to ask Sciences Po’s Academic Board to determine their eligibility for this position.
 They must reach out to the head of the selection committee – firstname.lastname@example.org – by 15 June 2018.

 Candidates must submit their application through the “Galaxie” portal of the Ministry of Higher Education and Research by 3 September 2018:

 The application must include the following documents:

-The selection committee will examine all the applications and preselect candidates who will be invited to present their research to the academic community at a Sciences Po seminar (a day in May-June 2018).
+The Selection Committee will examine all of the applications and preselect 3-4 candidates who will be invited to present their research to the academic community during a Sciences Po ‘Job talk’.